urish/diy-tumbler/README.md

 A simple Rock Tumbler I built from scratch in just a few hours.

+For more information read the blog post: [Improvising Hardware: DiY Rotary Rock Tumbler](https://medium.com/@urish/improvising-hardware-diy-rotary-rock-tumbler-d3a1a1915ea9)

 ![DiY Rock Tumbler](media/rock-tumbler.jpg)

 ## Bill of Materials